What Is User Retention? How to Measure & Improve It (2023)

 During onboarding, first-time users sign up and acclimate to your product.
 Creating a smooth and simple new user onboarding experience can lead users to the next phase more quickly, while a complicated or confusing process will lose their interest.
 Onboarding is also your opportunity to point users toward your most important features — those that are most likely to motivate them to use your product regularly.

-Activation is the phase when your users see your product’s value.
+User activation is the phase when your users see your product’s value.
 This is their “aha!” moment — the moment when everything clicks, and they see how your product can play a beneficial role in their day-to-day tasks.
 The amount of time it takes a user to reach this moment is the time-to-value (TTV).
 Activated users feel positively toward your product, and they’re much more likely to stay retained.

 3. Habit Forming

 In the third phase, users form a habit involving your product, and they make regular usage a part of their routine.
 Users in this phase feel they need your product, and getting more people into the habit-forming stage will mean better user retention rates.
-Offering ongoing guidance with in-app messaging can help your users continue to discover new features and functionality as they move into this stage, and drive overall product adoption.
+Offering ongoing guidance with in-app messaging can help your users continue to discover new features and functionality as they move into this stage, create more sticky products, and drive overall product adoption.

 What Is a Good User Retention Rate?